 Be sure to convey these benefits in a way that stand out as the first thing your visitors see.
 Highlight them in a way that ensures they can’t be missed and are the focal point of the landing page.

-For example, if you’re offer is a weight-loss nutrition guide, you shouldn’t just tell them that it’s a guide to lose weight through improved nutrition and call it a day.
-Instead, talk about how following the guide will make them look and feel, other users’ past experiences, and the 24 super simple and delicious recipes that will “make them rethink the meaning of the term ‘health food.’”
+For example, if your offer is a weight-loss nutrition guide, you shouldn’t just tell them that it’s a guide to lose weight through improved nutrition and call it a day.
+Instead, talk about how following the guide will make them look and feel other users’ past experiences, and the 24 super simple and delicious recipes that will “make them rethink the meaning of the term ‘health food.’”

 41. Present to both the impulse and reason of your target